rmrk-team/EquippableEIP/README.md

 Many use cases that use utility NFTs eventually award holders of the tokens with additional tokens that provide additional utility.
 Gaming NFTs often use other NFTs to represent items owned by the base NFT.
 Both of the examples can mean that, in a long term scenario, the NFT owner's wallet could contain hundredths NFTs for a single use case.
 Not only does this mean that the wallet is cluttered, but the interface may soon become virtually unusable and NFTs might get buried within the wallet.
 By supporting NFTs outlined in this proposal use cases can only use a single NFT to track virtually unbounded utility and in turn allow the owner of the token to easily traverse owned NFTs.

 A great example of this is a DAO membership NFT.
 As a DAO grows, it could grow into multiple factions and sub-factions which would each require its own access NFT in order to access them.
 An equippable base NFT would allow the access NFTs to be replaced by equippable access passes, thus reducing clutter of one's NFT inventory.
+These access passes could be in a form of fixed parts.
+Fixed parts have their own metadata, while they are not NFTs in their own right.
+This means that the owner's wallet wouldn't need to hold them, but they would appear when the membership NFT is rendered and would function when trying to acces the desired gated part of the DAO.

 ## Specification